Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

 Now press (Ctrl-X) and Save then exit.

-Now MySQL or MariaDB setup is now ready, let us now restart eh service.
+Now MySQL or MariaDB setup is now ready, let us now restart this service.
 You can alternatively reboot as well.

     sudo service mysql restart